PatrikAarnivaara/what-where-when/README.md

 ## General info
 What Where When (Work-In-Progress)
-Simple app for storing images with possibility of image prediction.
+Simple app for storing images with possibility of image classification.

 ## Screenshots
 Current state of application.